-The Local Coordinating Committee will be asked to recommend approval to the CMAP Board at their meeting on August 10.
+A recommendation for approval from the Local Coordinating Committee to the CMAP Board will be sought at the Committee's meeting on August 10.
 Once approval is received from the CMAP Board and the MPO Policy Committee (which in this case has designated the Transportation Committee to act on its behalf on August 5), CMAP will begin to work with successful applicants to enter into intergovernmental agreements and initiate procurement processes, with startup of each project expected within several months.